-Number and percent of participants enrolled in the waiver who had hotline investigations initiated within required time frames.
-Numerator = Number of participants enrolled in the waiver who had hotline investigations initiated within required time frames.
+Number and percent of waiver participants with a hotline report resulting in an investigation initiated within required timeframes.
+Numerator = Number of waiver participants with a hotline report resulting in an investigation initiated within required timeframes.
 Denominator = Number of hotline investigations reviewed.